s3rius/rustus/docs/deploy.md

 !!! warning

-    Currently there's no ability to create multiple mounts and if you use file info storage you must specify the same direcotry as you specified for data storage.
+    Currently there's no ability to create multiple mounts and if you use file info storage you must specify the same directory as you specified for data storage.

     But it would be better to use other type of info-storage.